farcasterxyz/docs/docs/developers/guides/accounts/create-account.md

 ::: info Pre-requisites

-- An Ethereum wallet on Optimism mainnet, with sufficient ETH for gas costs
+- An Ethereum wallet on OP Mainnet, with sufficient ETH for gas costs.
-- An ethereum provider URL for OP Mainnet ((e.g. via [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/) or [QuickNode](https://www.quicknode.com/)).
+- An Ethereum provider URL for OP Mainnet (e.g. via [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/) or [QuickNode](https://www.quicknode.com/)).

 :::

 You can register a new user using the Bundler contract.
 To do so, you'll need to:

 1. Set up [Viem](https://viem.sh/) clients and [`@farcaster/hub-web`](https://www.npmjs.com/package/@farcaster/hub-web) account keys.
-2. Register an [app fid](/reference/contracts/faq#what-is-an-app-fid-how-do-i-get-one) if your app does not already have one.
+2. Register an [app FID](/reference/contracts/faq#what-is-an-app-fid-how-do-i-get-one) if your app does not already have one.
 3. Collect a [`Register`](/reference/contracts/reference/id-gateway#register-signature) signature from the user.
 4. Create a new account key pair for the user.
 5. Use your app account to create a [Signed Key Request](/reference/contracts/reference/signed-key-request-validator).